 Final consideration: If you can’t do any or all of the above call a lawyer in the field.
 They don’t always charge you for their time.

 If you just can’t get it together or the stakes are too high to go through the legal process without a lawyer then you should use one in the appropriate field of law.

-Many lawyers work for free for community organisations (for some or all of their time) who help those in need and cannot afford legal assistance.
-Do a search online for such local legal community centres.
+Many lawyers also Brisbane family lawyers work for free for community organizations (for some or all of their time) that help those in need and cannot afford legal assistance.
+Do a search online for such local legal community centers.

-In Australia state based legal aid organisations funded by the government are set up for this purpose also and if you meet their criteria you may get a good lawyer for free.
+In Australia, state-based legal aid organizations funded by the government are set up for this purpose also and if you meet their criteria you may get a good lawyer for free.

 Sometimes it just is not worth risking a loss you might incur without the help of a competent lawyer so make sure you weigh your options carefully, and as set out above, talk with those you trust to help you make the right decisions.